gitlabhq/gitlabhq/doc/development/documentation/improvement-workflow.md

 description: How to improve GitLab's documentation.
 ---

-# Documentation Improvement Workflow
+# Documentation improvement workflow

 Anyone can contribute a merge request or create an issue for GitLab's documentation.

 This page covers the process for any contributions to GitLab's docs that are not part of feature development.
-If you are looking for information on updating GitLab's docs as is required with the development and release of a new feature or feature enhancement, see the [feature-change documentation workflow](feature-change-workflow.md).
+If you are looking for information on updating GitLab's docs as is required with the development and release of a new feature or feature enhancement, see the [documentation process for feature changes](feature-change-workflow.md).

 ## Who updates the docs